-If friends or family at home need to reach you for an emergency?
+How do friends or family at home reach you in an emergency?

-Unfortunately, given the nature of the event, finding a participant at AfrikaBurn is usually quite challenging.
-Other than MTN, on which text messages can be sent & received from the high points on our site, cell phones don’t work – and people don’t generally have satellite phones.
-There is very limited internet access.
-Add the fact that addresses at Tankwa Town are inexact even if you do know where you’re camping ahead of time, and finding a person’s camp can become very difficult.
+Unfortunately, given the nature of the event, finding a participant at AfrikaBurn is challenging.
+Other than MTN (on which text messages can be sent & received from the high points on our site), mobile phones don’t work – and people don’t generally have satellite phones.
+There is very limited and intermittent internet access.
+Add the fact that addresses at Tankwa Town are inexact even if you do know where you’re camping ahead of time, and finding a person at their camp can become very difficult.
 Preparation will help you stay in touch in an emergency.
 Please note that we cannot guarantee locating your person and delivering a message.

-How friends or family can send a message?
+How can friends or family can send a message?

-Emergency messages should be sent to email@example.com .
-We will check this email once a day.
+Emergency messages should be sent to email@example.com– and we will check this email as often as possible, at least once a day.
 Messages deemed emergencies will be posted at Off-Centre Camp on the Info board, so if you’re awaiting news or expecting emergency information, plan to check in each day.
 We will not post sensitive information on the boards but will leave a notice for the person to come to the site management office.
-In extremely dire situations we will dispatch rangers to find your person.
+In extremely dire situations we will dispatch Rangers to find your person.
 Again, be aware that we cannot guarantee success.

 The message should include first name and surname, as well as any known nickname that you might go by around camp.
 It should also include the name of your theme camp or other affiliation (volunteer team, media, greeters etc.), and its location if known, along with your vehicle make/license plate and any other unique features that will help with the search (such as, “camp has a 20 foot inflatable duck,” etc.)

-What can prevent me from getting the message?
+What can prevent you from getting the message?